 2 beat fills within a bar of 4/4 that use a specific combination of 16th groupings.

 In this lesson you will continue learning about creating fills using groupings of sixteenth notes, this time basing your fills on a specific two beat rhythm.
-The rhythm and orchestrations used will be similar to those in other 16th groupings lessons but you will be exploring one rhythm a little more in depth.
-At the bottom of the page you will find a collection of links to other lessons you may find useful when learning these parts.
+The rhythm and orchestrations used will be similar to those in our two beat fills using 16th groupings lessons but you will be exploring one rhythm a little more in depth.

 The rhythm you will be following for all fills on this page is shown below.
 I have included counting and sticking to clarify how the part is intended to be played.